CDCgov/ocio-wsl/README.md

 ## Releases

-We utilize Conventional Commits messages and automated tagging via Semantic Versioning
+We utilize [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) messages and automated tagging via Semantic Versioning.

-The most important prefixes you should have in mind are:
+The most important prefixes you should have in mind when writing git commit messages are:

     fix: which represents bug fixes, and correlates to a SemVer patch.
     feat: which represents a new feature, and correlates to a SemVer minor.